Treatment of Chinese Participants With B-Cell Malignancies With BGB-16673, a Bruton Tyrosine Kinase-Targeted Protein-Degrader

 Intervention / Treatment

-Experimental: Part 1a Monotherapy Dose Escalation
+Experimental: Phase 1a Monotherapy Dose Escalation

-BGB-16673 will be orally administered
+BGB-16673 will be orally administered.

 Orally administered

-Experimental: Part 1b Monotherapy Safety Expansion
+Experimental: Phase 1b Monotherapy Safety Expansion

-BGB-16673 will be orally administered
+BGB-16673 will be orally administered.

 Orally administered

-Experimental: Part 2 Monotherapy Dose Expansion
+Experimental: Phase 2 Monotherapy Dose Expansion

-BGB-16673 will be administered at the recommended Phase 2 dose (RP2D) that was identified in Part 1
+BGB-16673 will be administered at the recommended Phase 2 dose (RP2D) that was identified in Part 1.

 Orally administered